molitio/molitio-web-engine/packages-utils/molitio-wiki/development/ResourceHubApi.md

     *   Uses the `ResourceHubApi.Dockerfile` to build the API image.
     *   Exposes port `4000` for API requests.
     *   Reads environment variables from the `.env` file for configuration (e.g., database connection strings, API keys).
+*   **`sleeping-dragon-ui` service (planned):**
+    *   Depends on the `resource-hub-api` service, ensuring the API is available for gRPC communication.
+    *   Will use a dedicated Dockerfile for the NextJS application.
+    *   Will expose port `3000` for web UI access.
+    *   Communicates with the Resource Hub API via gRPC for data operations.

 ### Dockerfiles